WPManageNinja/mollie-for-paymattic/README.md

 - CustomSettings.php

 #### CustomElement.php file
-Element.php file where you make your custom payment as a paymattic component.
+CustomElement.php file where you make your custom payment as a paymattic component.
 This file basically extend the BaseComponent file of Paymattic and add the necessary hooks in the construct menthod.

 </br>